pojesh/Autonomous-QA-Agent/README.md

     - Expand a test case card.
     - Click "Generate Script".
     - Copy or download the generated Python Selenium script.

+4.  **Run Scripts**:
+    - Modify the targer site html in the generated script in `driver.get()`.
+    - Run the test script to test the target site functionality.
+    - View the test results in the terminal.

 ---